TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Developer/ServiceRelatedApi.rst

 Service-related API
 ===================

-This section describes the methods of the TYPO3 CMS core that are related to the use of services.
+This section describes the methods of the TYPO3 Core that are related to the use of services.